 If you are worried about a loved one struggling with addiction, an intervention could help.
-Learn how to hold an intervention for what to say and where to get help.
+Learn how to hold an intervention for an alcoholic and/or drug-addicted friend or family member.
+It is important to know what to say and where you and your loved one can go to get help before intervening.

 How to Hold an Intervention